What does the colour of the car warning symbol mean?

 14. Low fuel level light

 There’s a good chance you’ve seen this symbol before.
 Resembling a fuel pump, it simply means your car is running low on fuel.
 Depending on the make and model of your car, you may be able to drive about an extra 40 to 183 kilometres after the low fuel light comes on.
-Instead of risking it though, it’s a good idea to pull into a petrol station when you can to fill up.
+Instead of risking it though, it’s a good idea to pull into a petrol station to fill up sooner rather than later.

 15. Low washer fluid light

 This symbol looks like a windscreen with water spouting out.
 It will light up if your car is running low on washer fluid.
-Washer fluid helps to keep your front windshield clean and remove s dirt and debris.
+Washer fluid helps to keep your front and rear windshields clean and helps remove dirt and debris.
 If you see this symbol, it’s a good idea to refill the washer fluid tank as soon as you can.
-While you can use plain water, washer fluid contains chemicals that are meant to clean up debris.
-It may also contain ethanol or antifreeze to stop it from freezing during cold weather.
+While you can use plain water, specialised washer fluid contains chemicals that make it easier to clean up debris.
+It may also contain ethanol or antifreeze to stop it from freezing on your windscreen during cold weather.
 Your windscreen washer fluid tank is located under the hood of your car, and it usually looks like a white, translucent container with a windshield/water symbol on the cap.
 If your car has a rear windscreen wiper, there may also be a second tank for this.

 How to get roadside assistance if you need it

-If your car battery dies, you get a flat tyre or you run out of fuel, roadside assistance can help to fix your problem.
-Roadside assistance is available from motoring clubs like NRMA, RACV, RACQ and RAA, and it can also be included in your car insurance as an included or optional extra.
+If your car battery dies, you get a flat tyre or you run out of fuel, roadside assistance can generally help fix your problem.
+Roadside assistance is available from motoring clubs like AANT, NRMA, RAA, RAC, RACQ, RACT and RACV, and it can also be included in your car insurance as a standard feature or an optional extra at an additional cost.
 Major car companies may also offer roadside assistance as part of their new car warranty.